Chaining: Backward chaining

 Backward chaining is the same process as forward chaining but starts with the last step.
-Backward chaining is the procedure that is typically used for people with limited abilities.
-This process uses prompting and fading techniques to teach the last step first.
+Typically used for people with limited abilities, this process uses prompting and fading techniques to teach the last step first.
 The biggest benefit of using a backward chain is that the learner receives the terminal reinforcer (the outcome of the behavior chain) naturally.
-Backward chaining is the preferred method when teaching skills to individuals with severe delays because they complete the last step and see the direct outcome of the chain immediately rather than having to be prompted through the remaining steps to receive that reinforcement.
+Backward chaining is the preferred method when teaching skills to individuals with severe delays because they complete the last step and see the direct outcome of the chain immediately rather than having to be prompted through the remaining steps to receive reinforcement.

-The teacher begins by prompting the learner through the entire chain, starting with the last behavior.
-The teacher repeats this until the learner can perform the last step without prompting upon the distinctive stimulus being presented.
-Once the learner can complete the last step consistently, the second to last step is taught while continuing the prompts for the other steps.
+The teacher begins by prompting the learner through the entire chain, starting with the final behavior.
+The teacher repeats this until the learner can perform the final step without prompting upon the discriminative stimulus being presented.
+Once the learner can complete the final step consistently, the penultimate step is taught while continuing the prompts for the other steps.
 The teacher repeats this procedure of teaching the next step while prompting the remaining ones until the learner can perform (or achieve) all the steps without prompting.